flame/libflame/test/main/ReadMe.txt

       ### `input.general.operations`

-      The `input.general.operations` file conatins the list of all the APIs supported by the test suite.
+      The `input.general.operations` file contains the list of all the APIs supported by the test suite.
 User can enable/disable the testing of a particular API by setting/resetting the corresponding API flag.
 Below is a representative example of the default contents of `input.general.operations`.